bevyengine/rfcs/rfcs/xx-topics.md

 * When a new subscription is created using `Subscriber<T>::subscribe`, the entity of the publisher is saved in a special queue for new subscriptions
   * On each cycle, before published messages are processed, a system runs through all subscribers to process any changes in subscriptions
     * (Consider ways to reduce overhead so this isn't an O(N) operation over all the subscribers on every cycle, maybe using a shared atomic bool to decide if changes even need to be checked)
-  * When a new subscription is found, the publisher is informed about the entity for that subscriptions
+  * When a new subscription is found, the publisher is informed about the subscriber entity for that subscription
   * When an old subscription is removed, the publisher is informed so it does not keep trying to send messages to the subscriber
   * Once the publisher is informed of the new subscriber, the publisher's entity is removed from the special new subscription queue
 * The one-shot system produced by the publisher will use a private function to retrieve the correct callback from the subscriber based on the publisher's entity